barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > 'Such a person does not fall under the law of cause and effect.'

 A wrong question leads to a wrong answer.

+> With this I was reborn five hundred times as a fox.

+But... _"You said one doesn't fall into cause and effect."_ [The Book of Serenity, Case 8, added sayings]

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"